In Hinduism, Kalki (or Kalkin and Kalaki) is the tenth and final Mahaa Avataar

 lists ten avatars, with Kalki being the tenth.

-Initially lists 22 Avataar, but mentions an additional three for a
+Initially lists 22 Avataar, but mentions an additional three for a total of

 One of the earliest mentions of Kalki is in the Vishnu Puraan.
 It says -